-5. Give Watersports a Whirl in St. Tropez, France
+5. St. Tropez, France for Watersports

 St. Tropez conjures up images of the rich and famous sipping champagne aboard their private yachts.
-Yes, St.Tropez can cater to an elite crowd, but this doesn’t mean there isn’t something on offer for everyone
+Yes, St.Tropez can cater to an elite crowd, but this doesn’t mean there isn’t something on offer for everyone.

 What do you get when you combine a coastline of fabulous beaches, gorgeous summer sunshine and a clientele that likes to keep active.
 Any ideas?
 The answer is prolific watersports opportunities.

 You can spend your days here wakeboarding, jet skiing, water skiing, paddleboarding, you name it.
 You can even delve below the surface with a scuba diving session.